Altered Images: Break-up

 Lironi formed Flesh after Altered Images split up.
 Grogan and Lironi (who eventually married) formed Universal Love School in the mid-1980s, performing together but never releasing any recordings.
 Grogan then attempted a solo career, signing to London Records in 1987 and releasing a single, "Love Bomb".
 Grogan was also included on a London Records compilation album titled Giant, contributing the track "Reason Is the Slave".
 After "Love Bomb" failed, plans for a follow-up single release, titled "Strawberry", and an album, Trash Mad, were shelved by London Records.
 Johnny McElhone went on to perform with Hipsway and eventually Texas, while McKinven became part of the 1990s group One Dove with Dot Allison.

 Grogan sang live under the name Altered Images in 2002 for the Here and Now Tour, showcasing a revival of popular bands of their era alongside the Human League, ABC, and T'Pau, and again for some separate shows in 2004.

 Grogan also became a film and television actress.
 Prior to finding fame with Altered Images, she had appeared in the 1981 film Gregory's Girl.
 Afterwards she appeared in Red Dwarf (in which she originated the role of Kristine Kochanski), EastEnders, Father Ted, and Skins.
-In recent years she has also become a presenter on UK television, as well as a children's novelist.
+In recent years, she has also become a presenter on UK television, as well as a children's novelist.
 Grogan performed again in 2012 under the name Altered Images at Butlins Holiday Resort in Minehead on 11 May and at The Assembly in Leamington Spa on 12 May 2012.
 Also in 2012, Grogan put together a new all-female version of Altered Images and performed at the Rebellion Festival.
 She again fronted Altered Images in Series 5 Episode 5 (December 2019) of The Quay Sessions on BBC Scotland.

 In 2021, Grogan duetted with Sharleen Spiteri on the track "Look What You've Done", from Hi, the tenth album released by Johnny McElhone's band Texas.

 In late 2021, Grogan led a reformed line-up of Altered Images, supporting the Human League during their 'Dare 40' UK Tour 2021.

 Mascara Streakz

 In December 2021, Grogan announced that the first Altered Images album in over 38 years would be released in 2022, titled Mascara Streakz.
-The album has been recorded for Cooking Vinyl Records Grogan and Lironi recorded the album with Bobby Bluebell from the Bluebells and Bernard Butler, formerly of Suede and McAlmont & Butler, and it will have tracks co-written with Texas member Johnny McElhone (who was the band's original bass player).
-Mascara Streakz was released on 26 August 2022.
+The album has been recorded for Cooking Vinyl Records.
+Grogan and Lironi recorded the album with Bobby Bluebell from the Bluebells and Bernard Butler, formerly of Suede and McAlmont & Butler, and it will have tracks co-written with Johnny McElhone (who was the Altered Images' original bass player).
+Mascara Streakz was released on 26 August 2022, and reached the Top 30 in the UK Albums Chart.